n4mwd/RdAvi2/readme.md

 software was developed by the copyright holder.
 The name of the copyright holder may not be used to endorse or promote products derived from this software without specific prior written permission.
-THIS SOFTWARE IS PROVIDED \`\'AS IS?
-AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+THIS SOFTWARE IS PROVIDED \`AS IS\' AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.